-The economics computer lab (ECON 1004) allows access to statistical software.
-In addition to the ECON 1004 there are several computer pods on campus.
+The Economics computer lab (ECON 1004) allows access to statistical software (e.g., Stata).
+The Economics computer lab is available for student use during normal business hours and when the lab is not being used for a class.
+In addition to the ECON 1004 there are several computer pods on campus: https://it.unm.edu/map/index.php